masroorhasan/digitalocean-terraform-example/README.md

 ```

 ## Provider Configuration
-DigitalOcean provider configuration is defined in `provider.tf`.
+DigitalOcean provider configuration as well as the Terraform variables are defined in `provider.tf`.

 ## Define Droplets